 6.10.4 At no time is the competitor allowed to open or interfere with the logger or its operation other than specifically instructed by the Director.

-6.11 FLIGHT REPORT FORM (FRF) (in events without observers)
+6.11 FLIGHT REPORT FORM (FRF)

 6.11.1 A flight report form (FRF) stating the take-off and landing place and time, estimated task results, landowner related issues and other relevant data shall be completed and signed by the competitor.

-6.11.2 The competitor will return the

-- FRF

-- logger(s)

-- any unused marker

-to the designated official(s) and sign off the return in a log sheet.
-Any undue delay in returning the above mentioned objects may be penalised.
+6.11.2 Any undue delay in submitting the FRF may be penalised up to 100 task points.

 6.12 RESPONSIBILTY